AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Will This Affect Insurance?

-In New York, auto insurance isn’t cheap (unless you’re using one of the cheapest New York auto insurance providers).
+In New York, auto insurance isn’t cheap.
 In general, accidents cause auto insurance costs to increase.
 The higher the rate of accidents, the more claims insurance companies have to pay.
 Rather than dipping into their own pockets, the insurers pass these costs on to the customers in the form of higher premiums.
+New York car insurance laws may allow you to reduce the number of points on your record if you have multiple offenses, but you’ll still pay higher-than-average rates.

 How Will This Affect Insurance